Raghunath Mohapatra

 Raghunath Mohapatra (24 March 1943 – 9 May 2021) was an Indian architect, sculptor, and a Nominated Member of Rajya Sabha.
 He was awarded Padma Shri in 1975 and Padma Bhushan in 2001.
-He was awarded Padma Vibhushan in 2013 on occasion of 64th Republic Day of India.
+He was awarded Padma Vibhushan in 2013 on occasion of the 64th Republic Day of India.

 Biography

 Born in Puri (Odisha), Mohapatra was awarded Padma Shri by the then President of India Fakiruddin Ali Ahmed in 1976 and also received the Padma Bhushan award in 2001.

 He was nominated by the Ministry of External Affairs, Government of India as a Member of the Indian Council for Cultural Relations (ICCR) in 2000.

 He served as a Senior Instructor and Superintendent of Handicraft Training & Designing center, Government of Odisha, Bhubaneswar since 1963.

 A pioneering figure in the world of sculpture and a Padma Vibhusan awardee – second highest civilian honour after the Bharat Ratna – the 78-year-old icon was born into a Biswakarma family in Puri's Pathuria Sahi.
 As a young boy who feared going to school, he dropped out in Class III to carry forward his family's legacy.
-His initial training in sculpting began at the age of eight under his grandfather Aparti Mohapatra, a sculptor who worked with the royal family of Puri for upkeep of Shri Jagannath Temple.
+His initial training in sculpting began at the age of eight under his grandfather Aparti Mohapatra, a sculptor who worked with the royal family of Puri for the upkeep of Shri Jagannath Temple.

 Although he did not have any formal training in sculpture, Mohapatra was an encyclopedia on Shilpa Sastra and began sculpting idols based on religious Hindu iconography from an early age.
 His passion for stone sculpting was a strong one which remained unwavering until his last breath.
 What made his craft unique is Mohapatra never took the help of machines and the only tools he used were a chisel and a hammer.

 In the 1960s when he was only 20, Mohapatra carved stone idols of deities and devadasis and sold them on the streets of Pathuria Sahi.
 The beauty of his craft came to the notice of officials of Handicraft Training and Designing Centre at Bhubaneswar and they offered him a trainer's job in the institute.
 Here, he went on to become a senior instructor, a master craftsman and superintendent of the institute.